ole-sc/ole-sc.github.io/_posts/2025-02-04-a-paper-a-day.md

 The divergence of return times still exists when a small amountof noise is added, though the other aspects of the chaotic attractor get blurred.
 Lastly, in experiments with crayfish cells, a fast increse in interspike intervals was found as well.

-I feel very uninformed about the mathematics of manifolds of equilibria I would like to learn more about them.
-However, for my master topic, I feel like I have a much better intuitive understanding of the phase-tipping concepts.
 I'd like to know if modern neural studies still assume homoclinic orbits exist.
 Also, wouldn't this phenomenon also occur with critical slowing down, i.e. a normal type of bifurcation?
 Maybe it does not work in combination with chaos, but if it does, then might this be an example of the reverbarating regime from papers 2 and 8?
+For my master topic, I feel like I have a much better intuitive understanding of the phase-tipping concepts.